PHP Classes And Objects. Here’s What You Need To Know

 ?>

-What is public keyword you may be asking.
+What is a public keyword you may be asking.
 The public keyword before the properties and methods in the example above is an access modifier which indicates that this property or method is accessible from anywhere in the code.
 Don’t worry, this topic will be covered later in this article.

 Once a class has been defined, objects can be created from the class with the new keyword.
 Class methods and properties can directly be accessed through this object instance.